aobo711/bootstrap-django-admin/README.md

 <h2>How to use:</h2>

 <ol>
-    <li>Setup django admin first, see https://docs.djangoproject.com/en/dev/ref/contrib/admin/ .</li>
+    <li>Setup django admin first, link: <a href="https://docs.djangoproject.com/en/dev/ref/contrib/admin/">https://docs.djangoproject.com/en/dev/ref/contrib/admin/</a> .</li>
-    <li>Clone the project to you workspace, copy the template folder to you django project root, so the template located the same directory as settings.py. </li>
+    <li>Clone the project to you workspace, copy the template folder to you django project root, so the template will locates at the same directory as settings.py. </li>
     <li>Modify settings:
         <ol>
             <li>Add